-In Sharepoint you can assign permissions to secure sensitive documents at the folder level and the document level.
+In Sharepoint you can assign permissions (Sharepoint document access control) to secure sensitive documents at the folder level and the document level.

 So the bottom line is Sharepoint was not built with security in mind.
 It was added later as an afterthought and is as effective as a fig leaf for securing your assets.